TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-onpremise-selfhelp-exchangecmdlet.md

 <properties
-	pageTitle="The account I used for the Intune Exchange Connector cannot communicate with our exchange server" description="The account I used for the Intune Exchange Connector cannot communicate with our exchange server" service="microsoft.intune"
+	pageTitle="The account used for the Exchange Connector cannot communicate with our Microsoft Exchange Server" description="The account used for the Exchange Connector cannot communicate with our Microsoft Exchange Server" service="microsoft.intune"
 	resource="intune"
 	authors="mackie1604"